NeoKokuxz/iOS13-Swift-5/2.Classes, Inheritance & Advanced Optionals/README.md

 ```

 # Struct vs. Class
+- struct is pass by value, immutable.
+- class is pass by reference, inheritance.
 Stuct doesn't need init and Class does need </br>
 let name = class() //only holds reference to the object
 ```